LifeOf97/highlighter/README.md

   css: 'inline', // default

   // FORMAT: HTML => class name giving to the div tag wrapping the whole code block
-  // defaults to 'justhighlight', NOTE: if linenos is set to table this
+  // defaults to 'justhighlight'.
+NOTE: if "lineNos" is set to table this
-  // will append a 'table' making it 'justhighlighttable'.
+  // will append a 'table' to the class name making it for example 'justhighlighttable'.
   divClass: 'justhighlight', // default

   // hlLines is used to specify a list of line numbers to be highlighted in your code snippet
   // this should be an array of numbers.
 Defaults to an empty array.
   hlLines: [], // default

-  // The noBackground option is used to request that the style option selected should not
-  // affect the code background color. this should either be true/false
-  noBackground: false, // default

   // FORMAT: HTML => classPrefix is used to prefix the css classes used
-  // when 'styling' is set 'class'
+  // when "css" is set "class".
   classPrefix: '' // default is an empty string

+  // The noBackground option is used to request that the "style" option selected should not
+  // affect the code background color. this should either be true/false, where true is
+  // "do not apply background color" and false is "apply background color".
+  noBackground: false, // default
 }
 ```